-Watching myself age isn’t my favorite past time, nor are bad skin days high on my wish list.
+Watching myself age isn’t my favorite pastime, nor are bad skin days high on my wish list.
 Yet, both happen, and while I try to kick my feet up and embrace the journey, I’m often in search of formulas that lessen their blow.

 Skinceuticals works to add a bit of science to your self-care routine.
 Best known for their line of clinical-grade formulas, this cosmetic brand offers products suited for dry, oily, to combination skin.

-With a following of over 1M on Instagram, Skinceuticals is a major contender within the industry.
-They’re also featured in the press, including Refinery29, New York Magazine, Allure, and Glamour.
+Skinceuticals is a major contender within the industry.
+They’ve been heavily featured in the press, including Refinery29, New York Magazine, Allure, and Glamour.

 It all began with a simple science experiment.
 Founder Dr. Sheldon Pinell was knee-deep in his profession as he worked on studies concerning dermatology.